- What happens after treatment for adult brain and spinal cord tumors?

 - Keeping copies of your medical records and health insurance

-This is likely to be the hardest part of your battle with a tumor — when you have been through many medical treatments and nothing’s working anymore.
-Your doctor may offer you new options, but at some point you may need to consider that treatment is not likely to improve your health or change your outcome or survival.
+This is likely to be the hardest part of your battle with a tumor — when you have been through many treatments and nothing’s working anymore.
+Your doctor may offer you new options, but at some point you might need to consider that treatment is not likely to improve your health or change your outcome or survival.

 Palliative care helps relieve symptoms, but is not expected to cure the disease.
 It can be given along with tumor treatment, or can even be treatment.
-The difference is its purpose — the main purpose of palliative care is to improve the quality of your life, or help you feel as good as you can for as long as you can.
+The difference is its purpose — the main goal of palliative care is to improve the quality of your life, or help you feel as good as you can for as long as you can.
 Sometimes this means using drugs to help with symptoms like pain or nausea.
 Sometimes, though, the treatments used to control your symptoms are the same as those used to treat the tumor.
 But this is not the same as treatment to try to cure the tumor.

 At some point, you may benefit from hospice care.
 This is special care that treats the person rather than the disease; it focuses on quality rather than length of life.
-Most of the time, it is given at home.
+Most of the time, it’s given at home.
 Your tumor may be causing problems that need to be managed, and hospice focuses on your comfort.
-You should know that while getting hospice care often means the end of treatments such as chemo and radiation, it doesn’t mean you can’t have treatment for the problems caused by your tumor or other health conditions.
+You should know that while getting hospice care often means the end of treatments such as chemo and radiation, it doesn’t mean you can’t have treatment for the problems caused by the tumor or other health conditions.
 In hospice the focus of your care is on living life as fully as possible and feeling as well as you can at this difficult time.
-You can learn more about hospice in our document, Hospice Care.
+You can learn more about hospice in our document Hospice Care.

 Staying hopeful is important, too.
-Your hope for a cure may not be as bright, but there is still hope for good times with family and friends — times that are filled with happiness and meaning.
+Your hope for a cure may not be as bright, but there’s still hope for good times with family and friends — times that are filled with happiness and meaning.
 Pausing at this time in your treatment gives you a chance to refocus on the most important things in your life.
 Now is the time to do some things you’ve always wanted to do and to stop doing the things you no longer want to do.
-Though the tumor may be beyond your control, there are still choices you can make.
+Though the tumor may be beyond your control, there are still choices you can make

-Last Medical Review: 10/09/2012
+Last Medical Review: 03/05/2014

-Last Revised: 02/06/2013
+Last Revised: 01/21/2016